nestjs-mod/nestjs-mod/libs/common/README.md

 Types of modules (list in order of processing):

 - `Core modules` - Core modules necessary for the operation of feature and integration modules (examples: main module with connection to the database, main module for connecting to aws, etc.).
+NestJS and NestJS-mod compatible modules.
 - `Feature modules` - Feature modules with business logic of the application.
+NestJS and NestJS-mod compatible modules.
 - `Integration modules` - Integration modules are necessary to organize communication between feature or core modules (example: after creating a user in the UsersModule feature module, you need to send him a letter from the NotificationsModule core module).
+NestJS and NestJS-mod compatible modules.
 - `System modules` - System modules necessary for the operation of the entire application (examples: launching a NestJS application, launching microservices, etc.).
+Only NestJS-mod compatible modules.
 - `Infrastructure modules` - Infrastructure modules are needed to create configurations that launch various external services (examples: docker-compose file for raising a database, gitlab configuration for deploying an application).
+Only NestJS-mod compatible modules.

 ### Function